 As we were all arriving at various times during the day with the models not arriving until late at night, we planned to use the first day to check out the locations we had chosen for the shoot to work out the best shooting spots, access points and that we were able to tick off all the shots we would need in each location.

-As the sun set we used the opportunity to get some product based shots of the deck bag, cool bags and drinks bottles in the golden light on the beach before heading to the airport to pick up the talent!
+As the sun set we used the opportunity to get some product based shots of the deck bag, cool bags and water bottles in the golden light on the beach before heading to the airport to pick up the talent!

 Day 2 - Exploring Ria Formosa